Geolykt/EnchantmentsPlus/readme.md

 **/ench &lt;enchantment&gt; &lt;level&gt;**: Enchants your tool in the hand with the given enchantment at the given level. <br>
 **/ench &lt;enchantment&gt; &lt;level&gt; &lt;modifier&gt;**: Like above, but the third parameter dictates for who the enchantment should be applied (accepts things such as @a) <br>
 **/ench &lt;enchantment&gt; &lt;level&gt; &lt;modifier&gt; &lt;doNotification&gt;**: Like above, but the fourth parameter handles whether or not chat messages should be send as a error/success message. (use True or false) <br>
-**/ench &lt;enchantment&gt; &lt;level&gt; &lt;modifier&gt; &lt;doNotification&gt; &lt;force&gt;**: Like above, but the fith parameter handles whether the enchantment should be forced onto the tool. (use True or false) <br>
+**/ench &lt;enchantment&gt; &lt;level&gt; &lt;modifier&gt; &lt;doNotification&gt; &lt;force&gt;**: Like above, but the 5th parameter handles whether the enchantment should be forced onto the tool. (use True or false) <br>

 ## Obtaining & Installation
-See [Releases](https://github.com/Geolykt/EnchantmentsPlus/releases) for downloads Or compile this project like every other project out there via maven and a JDK 11 or higher, a "mvn clean package" should suffice to build the plugin.
+See [Releases](https://github.com/Geolykt/EnchantmentsPlus/releases) for downloads Or compile this project like every other project out there via maven and a JDK 16 or higher, a "mvn clean package" should suffice to build the plugin.
 To install this plugin, you need bukkit-compatbile plugin loader and put it in the "plugins" folder of your server.
 No further configuration is needed to get the plugin running (other than a restart)

 ## Compatibility
-The current version of this plugin is compatible with Spigot version 1.15.2, 1.16.1, 1.16.2, 1.16.3, 1.16.4, 1.16.5.
-Any versions under 1.15.2, will **not** work without tinkering, versions above 1.16.5, may, although with a few issues.
+The current version of this plugin is compatible with Spigot version 1.16.5 and 1.17.
+Any versions under 1.16.5, will **not** work without exceptions, versions above 1.16.5, may, although with a few issues.
-Paper has no known bugs that are specific to it, however I do not gurantee that this plugin will play nicely with it in the future.

 If you are using spigot, please consider enabling the `1xx-anvil-merger` option in the patches.yml.

 More specifically, this plugin **WILL** break some day with paper and it is only a question of time until the differences are too large to maintain via reflection hacks.
-However the same scenario may occour with a material rewrite on spigot's side (which is frequently requested).
+However the same scenario may occur with a material rewrite on spigot's side (which is frequently requested).
 This plugin may not update to future versions if too large changes happen at once unannounced and if there isn't an easy fix to them.
-I do not have the passion to play minecraft (or any game really) anymore which severely impairs my abillity to maintain this plugin.
+I do not have the passion to play minecraft (or any game really) anymore which severely impairs my ability to maintain this plugin.

 ## Contribute
 Anyone is free to contribute to this repository via pull requests, issues or comments, however keep in mind that this repository uses 4 space indentation.
-If you feel like compliaining about performance while not being an annoying person, then please send me profiling reports NOT TIMINGS.
+If you feel like complaining about performance while not being an annoying person, then please send me profiling reports NOT TIMINGS.
 I cannot do much with Timings and I require proper profiling reports to optimize the plugin, otherwise I'm guessing where the bottlenecks COULD be (and usually they are not where I search them).
 This leads to premature optimisation which might lead to worse code